akhilpvijayan/Healink/README.md

 We welcome contributions to HeaLink!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.

+# What we learned

+The Healink provided a valuable learning opportunity for me.
+Firstly, it exposed me to new technologies, allowing me to explore their capabilities and limitations.
+Secondly, it served as an enriching educational experience, deepening our understanding of cutting-edge technology and demonstrating our ability to translate this knowledge into a tangable project.
+This journey undescores my unwavering commitment to continuous growth and innovation.